The Art of Living Dangerously

 Stay conscious and connected -- be aware of your self and your environment at all times as much as possible -- and you have the best defense against any danger.
 You can take calculated risks, avoid unnecessary danger, and live an exciting life every day.

-This is the art of living dangerously.
-And it's a riot -- enjoy!
+This is the Art of Living Dangerously.
+And it's quite a riot!
+Enjoy.
+Safely. ;)

 Please share and tweet this with your friends if you enjoyed it.
 Thank you!